Allison Boyd

 Purdue Polytechnic Institute

-The Harry S. Truman Scholarship Foundation awards students in their junior year of college who are committed to becoming leaders in a career in public service.
-The scholarship was established in 1975 in honor of then-president Harry Truman and provides up to $30,000 per scholar for graduate-level studies.
+The Harry S. Truman Scholarship Foundation awards students who are in their junior year of college and committed to a career in public service up to $30,000 per scholar for graduate-level studies.
 Truman Scholars participate in leadership development programs and have special opportunities for internships and employment with the Federal government.